Skip to main content

 You can assign a negative value to the editor even if the AllowNegativeValue is set to false.
 In this case, the editor converts this value to a positive value only after a user modifies it.
 Until that time, the editor value remains negative.

-The example below demonstrates how to prevent users from entering a negative value:
+The following code snippet prevents users from entering a negative value:

 <DxMaskedInput @bind-Value="@time"